How Often Do Fire Safety Checks Need to be Carried Out?

 If you run your business from a commercial building then you have a responsibility to perform regular fire safety checks.
-Keeping your employees and any visitors to the building safe is crucial, and it is also a legal obligation.
+Keeping your employees and any visitors to the building safe is crucial, it is the right thing to do and it is also a legal obligation.

 So, how often do fire safety checks need to be carried out, and are there circumstances where you might choose to perform more safety checks than the minimum required?